Is HR Different for Small and Large Organisations?

 In contrast, large organisations have HR teams dedicated to managing diverse employee needs and expectations.
 The complexity of HR in large organisations is unmatched, as it involves managing large-scale recruitment, employee engagement, training and development, succession planning, and performance management.
 Large organisations often have HR specialists who oversee specific aspects of HR management, ensuring that each function is done efficiently.
 Additionally, larger organisations have the luxury of investing in state-of-the-art HR technologies, such as HR information systems (HRIS), that streamline HR processes and provide useful data to HR professionals.

 To address these differences, HR teams can adapt their strategies to meet the unique needs of small and large organisations.
-For small organisations, developing a comprehensive HR manual that details HR policies, procedures, and practices can help establish a framework that ensures compliance with labour laws, proper recruitment and retention, and protects employees and business owners.
+For small organisations, developing a comprehensive HR manual that details HR policies, procedures, and practices can help establish a framework that ensures compliance with labour laws, proper recruitment, and retention, and protects employees and business owners.
 HR teams might also consider providing regular training on HR management to impart relevant knowledge and skills to team members.

 Large organisations can also benefit from developing comprehensive HR manuals.
 However, they may also consider implementing scalable HR systems that allow for seamless communication and collaboration among HR teams.
 Additionally, investing in HR analytics tools that help organisations track their performance and identify trends can help refine HR strategies and improve employee engagement.